MonsieurV/monsieurv.github.io/_drafts/radiation-watch-arduino.markdown

 draft: true
 ---

-A [client of mime][effi_synchrone] have offered me a Geiger counter kit to play with.
+A [client of mime][effi_synchrone] have offered me a Geiger counter kit to play with some months ago.

 Radiation Watch is a scientific and citizen initiative born after the Fukushima Daiishi disaster.
 The project have been founded [on Kickstarter][rw_ks] TODO date.
 It aims to provide a cheap and accessible radiation sensor for monitoring Gamma rays.

+Picture of Pocket Geiger connected to the Arduino

 http://thegovlab.org/wiki/Radiation-Watch.org
-{% include figure.html img="/img/2015-11-01-findpeaks-in-python/peakutils_indexes.png" caption="The PeakUtils indexes function is easy to use and allows to filter on an height threshold and on a minimum distance between peaks." alt="Plot of results from PeakUtils indexes" %}

 Another project followed the Fukushima crisis: the bGeigie by Safecast provides a complete and full-pledged radiation sensor.
 Compared to the Radiation Watch Pocket geiger, [it is not cheap][safecast_bgeigie_nano], but way more complete.
 Mobile radiation measurement.
 It comes as a kit to build and allows to monitor all Alpha, Beta and Gamma radiations.
 It can be considered as a whole system: provides an API.
 Map.
 Community.

 Provide a better firmware.
+IRQ, cleaned code, clearer interface and reduced memory footprint.

+{% include figure.html img="/assets/2015-12-04-radiation-watch-arduino/colombes_2015_12_01_radiation.svg" caption="The PeakUtils indexes function is easy to use and allows to filter on an height threshold and on a minimum distance between peaks." alt="Plot of results from PeakUtils indexes" %}

+Histogram.
+Standard deviation.

+Go to Golfech and make some background measurements for 2 hours.

+Since this device seems good for background monitoring, I'll connect it to my Raspberry Pi and plot the data online in real-time.
+Stay tuned.

-Connect this to the Safecast API for stationary measurements.
+Rpi: Connect this to the Safecast API for stationary measurements.
 TODO Send message to Safecast

+RPi: propose a built-case for 200 €.
+Monitore (to Safecast? to a backend of mime? to a custom endpoint?) as soon as you connect it to internet (Ethernet with DHCP).

 http://www.playspoon.com/wiki/index.php/GeigerCounter
 http://www.radiation-watch.co.uk/aboutus